MikeTaylor/firefly/doc/package.md

 * Some way to talk about non-FOLIO components, such as the LDP database that is required for the LDP FOLIO app to work.
 This might also reasonably be used to convey information about FOLIO-based components that are hosted remotely, such as the Shared Inventory app used by (at least some configurations of) ReShare.

-* Some way to facilitate installation of non-FOLIO components, such as the OpenURL listened that can be used by an OPAC to feed requests into ReShare.
+* Some way to facilitate installation of non-FOLIO components, such as the OpenURL listener that can be used by an OPAC to feed requests into ReShare.

 * The ability to cryptographically sign packages in such a way that those installing them can be confident about their origin.